 Information must be shared on a strictly need to know basis, with or without the consent of the individual to whom the information related or when necessary, the consent of that child's parent or carer (e.g. to the police or Children's Social Care).

 All Safeguarding records should be held on MyConcern and remain as confidential as possible and only retain identifying information where necessary.
-The documents, both physical and digital, should remain in secure locations constantly.
+The documents, both physical and digital, will remain in a secure location.